 ESM 3010 SPORT AND ENTERTAINMENT MARKETING (3 credits)

 Explores marketing principles and resources for sport and entertainment marketing.
 Includes how increasing attendance and revenue is achieved by developing an understanding of the how, who, what and where to market information.

 ESM 3030 SPORTS AND ENTERTAINMENT MARKETING AND COMMUNICATIONS (3 credits)

-This is a required 50 hour practicum completed on a part-time basis.
-The practicum includes coursework and are with businesses within close proximity to the campus.
+This is a required 50-hour practicum completed on a part-time basis.
+The practicum includes coursework and is with businesses within close proximity to the campus.
 Students will gain experience by job shadowing and/or providing assistance for the organization.
 Directed and evaluated by the chair with appropriate supervision by an on-site professional.

 Prerequisite: 30 credit hours completed

 ESM 3070 APPLIED RECORD & FILM INDUSTRY MARKETING (3 credits)